Clinical Specialty Program in Endodontics

 Hear about the program from a former resident

 The UIC College of Dentistry Endodontics Program accepts both U.S. and International applicants.
 Each year a total of 5 applicants are accepted into the program.
 It is a two year full-time program which leaves little to no time for work.
 If accepted into the program the applicant must pay a $70 application fee ($120 for international applicants).
 An additional $70 application fee ($120 for international applicants) will be charged to applicants who choose to apply to MS program.
 These are two separate fees.
 The cost of the program for tuition and University fees is approximately $41,151 a year.
 The additional estimated cost of required equipment and supplies for each of the two years is listed below under “Tuition & Fees”.
-The 2021 24-month Advanced Education Program in Endodontics will begin July 1, 2021.
-All residents must also attend a mandatory 2-day orientation on June 29 and 30, 2021.
+The 2025 24-month Advanced Education Program in Endodontics will begin July 1, 2025.
+All residents must also attend a mandatory 2-day orientation prior to program start date.

 How to Apply